joalmeid/generator-csebot/generators/bbv3-csharp/templates/README.md

 * Bots can run on almost any bot platform like the [Microsoft Bot Framework](http://botframework.com), [Skype](http://skype.com), and [Slack](http://slack.com).

 ## Build a bot
 Go to the directory created with the boilerplate code.
-Open the solution file (<%= name>.sln).
+Open the solution file (<%= name %>.sln).
 Build and make sure you restore the Nuget packages.

 ## Test your bot
 Use the [Bot Framework Emulator](http://docs.botframework.com/connector/tools/bot-framework-emulator/) to test your bot on localhost.